jonpontet/hide-admin-notices/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight plugin that hides all Notices, Update Nags & Messages in your WordPress Admin allowing you to focus on your content.
+A simple plugin to hide all Notices, Messages, & Update Nags in your WordPress Dashboard for PHP, Plugins, Themes, & WordPress.

 == Description ==

-Have you become tired of the clutter of Admin Notices that appear at the top of every page in your WordPress Admin?
+Have you become tired of the clutter of Admin Notices that appear at the top of every page in your WordPress Dashboard?

 With each new plugin or theme that you install, there seem to be more and more notices that appear at the top of each page!

 With this simple plugin, you can claim back all this wasted screen space so that you can focus on what is important - creating your content.

-Hide Admin Notices hides away all notices, update nags and messages and makes it easy for you to see them again, when you want.
+Hide Admin Notices hides away all Notices, Messages, and Update Nags, and makes it easy for you to see them again when you want.

 #### HOW DOES IT WORK?

-After activating this plugin, you will have a new **Show Notices** button at the top right-hand corner of your admin pages (just next to **Screen Options**).
+After activating the plugin, you will have a new **Show Notices** button at the top right-hand corner of your admin pages - just next to **Screen Options**.

-Click the button to see all admin notices and just click the button again to hide them.
+Click the button to reveal all hidden notices, and simply click the button again to hide them.

-#### THIS IS A NEW PLUGIN
+#### SUPPORT

-**Like it?** Please [Rate It](https://wordpress.org/support/plugin/hide-admin-notices/reviews/?filter=5) or [Show Your Appreciation](https://www.buymeacoffee.com/theeasyweb)
+**Like this plugin?** Please [Rate It](https://wordpress.org/support/plugin/hide-admin-notices/reviews/?filter=5) or [Donate a $1](https://www.buymeacoffee.com/theeasyweb)

-**Have a problem?** Please put a message in the [Support Forum](https://wordpress.org/support/plugin/hide-admin-notices/)
+**Have a problem?** Please write a message in the [WordPress Support Forum](https://wordpress.org/support/plugin/hide-admin-notices/)

 == Translations ==